Australian sheepdog credited with saving hundreds of animals from fire

 As fires closed in around her, Patsy went to work.

-Stephen Hill credits his dog, a shepherd mix, with bringing more than 220 sheep to safety during Australia’s devastating wildfires.
+Stephen Hill credits his dog, a shepherd mix, with herding more than 220 sheep to safety during Australia’s devastating wildfires.

 On New Year’s Eve, Hill rushed to his cousin’s farm when he saw a massive blaze quickly approaching the small Victoria town of Corryong, which is about 220 miles southwest of Canberra.